entropyxyz/sdk/README.md

 Linting is available and can be done by running `yarn eslint`.
 You can also use the ESLint extension if you're using VSCode.

+### Using the SDK

+The SDK needs a running Entropy node and a running TSS server.
+To run these, you can use the scripts in `entropy-core`.

+- In **three separate terminals in the `entropy-core` directory**, run:
+  - `./scripts/sdk-entropy-node.sh`
+  - `./scripts/sdk-alice-tss.sh`
+  - `./scripts/sdk-bob-tss.sh`

 ### Testing

+### Test binaries

+Add test binaries to `testing-utils/testing-binaries` folder from `entropy-core/target/release` folder.
+Move the `entropy` and `server` binaries to the `testing-binaries` folder.

 Testing in this repo is done against `entropy-core`, so clone and setup that repo.
 After that, you can run the tests in this repo.

 - Make sure you build release in `entropy-core` with `cargo build --release`.
-- In **three separate terminals in the `entropy-core` directory**, run:
-  - `./scripts/sdk-entropy-node.sh`
-  - `./scripts/sdk-alice-tss.sh`
-  - `./scripts/sdk-bob-tss.sh`
+- run `yarn test`.
+The tests will spin up three processes in the background (tss, bob, alice), and then run the tests.
   This will spin up a local blockchain node, and two threshold server nodes.

 Then, in this repo, **fourth terminal**, run `yarn test` in to run the tests.